shakna-israel/NecromancersApprentice/docs/001-Chapter-One.md

 He winced, "Yes."

 Fiona laughed, "And I thought I was hated by the school...
-You're the youngest aimimancer in a thousand years."
+You're the youngest Aimimancer in a thousand years."

-He winced, "Most aimimancers tend to die young, before they're discovered.
+He winced, "Most Aimimancers tend to die young, before they're discovered.
 So I'm not entirely unique."

 She laughed, "You invented no less than eight new spells, before you were ten.
 You, kid, are a magical genius at a magic that most people think is...
 Disgusting."